Quick Start Guide

 Click "Customization" button.

-Different configuration options will be offered depending on the current migration model.
+Different configuration options will be offered depending on the current migration type.

-Find screenshots of Copy data and Synchronization models settings below.
+Find screenshots of Copy data and Synchronization migration types configuration below.

 "Update sync triggers."triggers will be updated automatically on both source and target